jbosstm/quickstart/ArjunaJTA/jakarta_transaction/README.md

 @author JBoss Inc.
 -->

-## Javax transaction quickstart
+## Jakarta transaction quickstart

 ## Overview

-This example shows how to obtain a Java EE conforming transaction and how to invoke various methods of the `javax.transaction.Transaction` interface such as starting and ending transactions, examining transacton status, timeouts etc.
+This example shows how to obtain a Jakarta EE conforming transaction and how to invoke various methods of the `jakarta.transaction.Transaction` interface such as starting and ending transactions, examining transacton status, timeouts etc.

 ## Usage